roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18-Year-Old Friend: Madison Is #1 ****** byNonStopFunGuy© "Ahhh, fuck!"
+"Ahhh, fuck!"
 I had my eyes closed, trying to hold it back, but I was going to do it.
 I was going to flood her pussy with my second orgasm, just as Thad had done moments ago.
 "Fuck, baby, I'm cumming!"

  With a scream, I felt my dick explode, and semen shot through my shaft into her teenage vagina, deep inside that hole where my cockhead was buried, doubling her pleasure with yet more sperm inside her high school cunt.